ODW-Interns/Ride-Sharing-System/README.md

   * AVAILABILITY (BOOLEAN)
 * Note, for the following formats below, any field in ALL_CAPS is meant to be replaced by actual field values in the input.
   * Also, our system is NOT case sensitive.
+  * CAR_TYPE can be either Coupe/Sedan/Suv
+  * USER_TYPE can be either Customer/Driver
+  * It is expected that the ID is known ahead of time for any event requiring an ID.

 ### Create Formats